Diagram calculus for a type affine $C$ Temperley--Lieb algebra, I

 \begin{proof} Since $\a(d)=1$, the non-propagating edge joining $i+1$ to $i+2$ is the unique non-propagating edge in the north face of $d$.
-Also, note that $1\leq i \leq n$, where $i$ must be odd.
 Furthermore, since $\a(d)=1$, the edge configuration at nodes $i$ and $i+1$ forces $j \in \{i, i+2\}$.
-According to Lemma \ref{lem:a-value=1}, the diagram that is produced by multiplying $d_{i}$ times $d$ has $\a$-value 1.
+According to Lemma~\ref{lem:a-value=1}, the diagram that is produced by multiplying $d_{i}$ times $d$ has $\a$-value 1.
 We consider three cases: (1) $i=1$, (2) $1< i<n$, and (3) $i=n$.